 Occasionally a more knowledgeable objector will mention the Apostle Paul or John's gospel as being slanted against the Jewish people and likely to incite anti-Jewish feelings.
 Of course this is not true, but admittedly at a first reading it might seem to be the case.

 Traditionally the Book of John has been regarded as the most hellenized of the gospels.
-(The Word” of John 1 was thought to parallel the logos (word) of Greek philosophy; yet more recently the parallel between the phrasing of John 1 and Genesis 1 also has been emphasized.)
+(The Word" of John 1">John 1 was thought to parallel the logos (word) of Greek philosophy; yet more recently the parallel between the phrasing of John 1 and Genesis 1 also has been emphasized.)

 Generally it has been supposed that the Gospel of John was written to a Gentile audience because of the frequent use of the adjective Jewish to introduce religious customs and observances (e.g. John 5:1 or 6:4).
 Moreover, certain passages seem to sound anti-Jewish.
-In John 5:16, 18 we read, “the Jews persecuted Jesus” and “sought all the more to kill Him” and John 7:13 states, “no one spoke openly of Him for fear of the Jews.”
+In John 5:16, 18 we read, "the Jews persecuted Jesus" and "sought all the more to kill Him" and John 7:13">John 7:13 states, "no one spoke openly of Him for fear of the Jews."